keycloak/keycloak-quickstarts/extension/event-store-mem/README.md

    See in the previous section how the startup command for the server should look like.

 2. You need to have Chrome browser installed and updated to the latest version.
-3. Run `mvn clean install -Djakarta -Pkeycloak-remote`
+3. Run `mvn clean install -Djakarta`

 Undeploy the quickstart